dawsonjon/101Things/docs/planetarium.rst

 `Greg Miller's Celestial Programming <https://www.celestialprogramming.com/>`__ has proved to be an excellent resource providing many code examples for astronomical calculations.
 I adapted the approach used `in this JavaScript example <https://www.celestialprogramming.com/planets_with_keplers_equation.html>`__.
 It is based on an algorithm described in Chapter 8 of the Explanatory Supplement to the Astronomical Almanac 3rd ed P340.
 There is a description of the technique `here <https://ssd.jpl.nasa.gov/txt/aprx_pos_planets.pdf>`__.
 The technique uses the same orbital parameters, but also includes additional terms describing how the parameters change over time, yielding greater precision over a longer timescale.

 The function calculates the x, y and z coordinates of each planet relative to the Sun (heliocentric).
 These are then converted to geocentric coordinates by subtracting the Earth’s position from the planet’s position.
-After that, the planet’s coordinates are transformed into equatorial coordinates using the current obliquity of the ecliptic, and then rotated using the same matrix pipeline used for stars.
+After that, the planet’s coordinates are transformed into equatorial coordinates, and then rotated using the same matrix pipeline used for stars.

 .. code:: cpp